Mark-Ball/MTG_rails_app/README.md

 - <strong>a listing belongs to a user
 - a user has many listings</strong>

-The colors table holds a list of the five colors used in Magic, as well as colorless.
-This table is used to provide information about the color of individual listings rather than add six additional attributes to each listing.
-Colors is connected to listings by the join table colors_listing.

-The relationships between colors and listings are:
-- <strong>a listing has many colors_listings
-- a listing has many colors, through colors_listings
-- a color has many colors_listings
-- a color has many cards, through colors_listings</strong>

 The cards table exists to hold all the information for all Magic cards in existence.
 The reason this table was created was that the magicthegathering.io API, which is used to retrieve records of individual cards, was created as a hobby project by an individual programmer.
 Therefore the reliability of the service is uncertain.
 To mitigate this, the entire set of Magic cards has been downloaded to our own database.
 This improves both the query speed because we will no longer be waiting for responses from an API, and reliability since we are are hosting the database ourselves.

 The relationship between cards and listings is: